Popov-Lab-UNC/DELi/docs/parallelization.rst

 =======================

 DELi as a package does not implement any type of parallelization.
-It is design to run on a single CPU core.
+It is designed to run on a single CPU core.
 This is in part because most analysis methods are quick enough that no parallelization is needed.